 Be organized.
 Good self-advocacy means you will need to keep track of a lot of information.
 This includes the information you collect about your problem, possible solutions, and your rights and responsibilities.
 It also includes contact information for people you need to call, and addresses of places you need to go.
+The more

-The more information you have, the easier it will be to solve your problem and for people to help you.
+Good selfadvocacy means you will need to keep track of a lot of information information you have, the easier it will be to solve your problem and for people to help you.

 You can stay organized by keeping each kind or paper in separate folders.
 Using a calendar is a good way to stay organized.
 You can use it to keep track of appointments and also to keep track of things you did on a particular day.
 You may also have a phone that can help you stay organized.

 Use the notes or calendar section to keep you organized, and make sure you save important texts or emails that you might need to review.